International Women’s Day

 “What’s the point of spending time in a classroom, studying for the future, when we don’t even know if there is going to be a tomorrow?“

 These children make a strong point.
 And they’re right.

-Greta brings the issue of Climate Change and its many effects to the table, inspiring millions of children, teenagers and adults all over the world to take action.
-She is a fierce activist who isn’t afraid to speak up and demand that world leaders do their jobs in order to safeguard a future for the next generations.
+Greta brings the issue of Climate Change and its many effects to the table, inspiring millions of children, teenagers, and adults all over the world to take action.
+She is a fierce activist who isn’t afraid to speak up and demands that world leaders do their jobs in order to safeguard a future for the next generations.

 It only takes a single woman to change history

 All of these stories show us how a single woman can become a strong force to instigate change.
 These are just a few of the thousands of women who have, and currently are, making big strides in environmental science, indigenous peoples’ rights, conservation of our planet’s natural resources, preservation of biodiversity and so much more.
 This International Women’s Day salutes those women who are bravely fighting for the future!

 “We are the guardians of the territories, of the rivers, of the continuity of life.
 We understand the cycles of the moon, the spirituality of grandmothers, and the secrets of all the rituals of our communities.
 So when a corporation comes in and tries to destroy that social fabric and symbols of the community, the damage done is very deep.
 We are there to prevent this.
 Women defenders are making a lot of contributions and often they are not recognized.” — Ana Maria Hernandez, land defender and director of grantee partner Consortio Oaxaca